-A report from SIGMA (The Worlds Gaming Festival) states that:
+A report from external linkExternal links are prohibited (The Worlds Gaming Festival) states that:

 “The UK Gambling Commission concluded that the current betting limits set by many companies, which some amount to thousands of pounds, were irresponsible and inappropriate.
 For example, those limits set at £2,000.
 Therefore, due to the pressing issue of responsible gambling, there is the possibility that the maximum loss per calendar month will be set at £100.
 In addition to this measure, British gamblers may encounter more rules restricting their playing time.
 The regulation proposed includes a one-hour time limit and players will experience constraints on their bonus winnings after their one hour playing time.”